I hear the City has sued the residents. Is this true?

 - Approving, in June 2021, an additional $1 million dollar deposit into the City's pension stabilization trust.

-- Adopting, in June 2021, General Fund reserve and pension funding policies.
+- Adopting, on June 14, 2021, a General Fund reserve policy and pension funding policies.

 Why is the City considering issuing a POB?